 Step 2

-NEF translates the External Group Identifier to Internal Group Identifier.
+NEF translates the External Group Identifier to Internal Group Identifier (the procedure as defined in TS23.502 clause 4.13.2).

 Steps 3-4

 In order to locate the group of UEs which are associated with the AF and are within the FL training server coverage (i.e. FL coverage area), and more specifically, they can be identified to be located at the sub-area of the FL coverage area, for each sub-area of the FL coverage area, the NEF invokes Namf_EventExposure_Subscribe service operation with the Internal Group Identifier, event ID = Number of UEs present in a geographical area.
 AMF will provide a list of UEs that are within the sub-area of the FL coverage area to the NEF using the Namf_EventExposure_Notify service operation.